Wynonna Judd: Additional interests

-On June 7, 2008, Wynonna sat down for a live Internet chat for her fans in which she was asked questions submitted during the session.
+On June 7, 2008, Wynonna participated in a live Internet chat for her fans in which she was asked questions submitted during the session.
 Over 6,000 fans signed up in a 5-minute span causing the server to crash.
 A total of 18,000 fans eventually logged on to watch Wynonna's chat live via Stickam.com.
 In 2009, she also became the spokeswoman for Alli, the only FDA-approved over-the-counter weight loss product, which featured the artist in a national marketing campaign.

+Wynonna Judd co-hosted an episode of Today with Jenna & Friends with Jenna Bush Hager.
+Judd said she doesn't have a computer and when she watches television it is planned viewing.
+Otherwise she doesn't watch it.

 Personal life

-Wynonna and businessman Arch Kelley III had a son together before marrying in 1995.
-They had a second child together but divorced in 1998.
+Wynonna and businessman Arch Kelley III had a son before marrying in 1996.
+They had a daughter and divorced in 1998.

-Wynonna married again, to D. R. Roach, her former bodyguard, on November 22, 2003, in Tennessee.
-On March 22, 2007, he was arrested for sexual assault of a child under the age of 13; she filed for divorce five days later.

 In November 2003, Wynonna taped an appearance on an episode of The Oprah Winfrey Show discussing what she described as a severe dependence on food.
 The episode aired in February 2004.
 Judd had been working with the show in an effort to lose weight and get to the root of her dependence.
-In September 2005, she made a second appearance on the show, discussing how she had lost some weight.
-She also focused on improving relationships with her mother and her father Michael Ciminella, from whom she had been estranged for almost a decade.
+In September 2005, she was on Oprah a second time discussing her weight loss.

+Also in 2003 (November 22), Wynonna married D. R. Roach, her former bodyguard.
+Three years later Roach was arrested for sexual assault of a child under the age of 13.
+Judd filed for divorce five days later, on March 27, 2007.

+Naomi told Wynonna that her father was Charles Jordan when Wynonna was 30.
+Wynonna found Jordan but he died before they could meet.
 Wynonna was a judge for the 6th annual Independent Music Awards, conducted to support independent artists' careers.

-On December 24, 2011, Judd became engaged to boyfriend Scott "Cactus" Moser, best known as the drummer for Highway 101.
-They married on June 10, 2012, at her home in Leiper's Fork, Tennessee.
+Wynonna and her boyfriend Scott "Cactus" Moser, best known as the drummer for Highway 101, a country band, were engaged on December 24, 2011.
+They married on June 10, 2012, at her home in Leiper's Fork, Tennessee west of Franklin.

 On August 18, 2012, Moser was severely injured in a motorcycle crash in South Dakota.
 He was on U.S. Route 16 in the Black Hills when he crossed the center line and hit a car.
 Injuries required his left leg to be amputated above the knee.

-In June 2018, Wynonna's daughter Grace was sentenced to 8 years in prison for violating her probation period.
-She had pleaded guilty to possession, manufacturing and distribution of methamphetamines.
+In June 2018, Wynonna's daughter Grace was sentenced to eight years in prison for violating probation.
+She had pleaded guilty to possession, manufacturing, and distribution of methamphetamines.
+In November 2024, Grace was arrested for allegedly stealing a church van and is held at the Albemarle-Charlottesville Regional Jail in Charlottesville, Virginia.